anmoljain987/expense-tracker/README.md

 # Expense Tracker
+- A solo project completed in 3 days.
 - Expense Tracker made using React.js and React Hooks.
 - Minimilastic CSS applied.
 - User can keep track of the expenses with bar graph.
 - Bar graph tells the user the difference between expenses in different months.

 This project is deployed on Vercel.
-You can clone the application in your system using git clone or download zip and extract it in your system
+You can clone the application in your system using git clone or download zip and extract it in your system.
+*To run this application you need to install node modules by running the command npm install*

 **[Expense-Tracker -- Click Here](http://expense-trackerr.vercel.app)**